POSH Act 2013: Ensuring Protection Against Sexual Harassment

 Way Forward

 Workplaces are changing quickly.
 It’s becoming more important to have a strict rule against sexual harassment at work.
-The PoSH Act is a significant law in India that aims to promote gender equality.
+The POSH Act is a significant law in India that aims to promote gender equality.
 It gives protection and rights to all employees.
 The Vishaka guidelines explain more about this law.
-The government has made important improvements to the PoSH Act.
+The government has made important improvements to the POSH Act.
 According to this law, employers must ensure the workplace is safe.
 Victims also get the right to be protected.

 Every company has a legal duty to support employees who experience sexual harassment.
 They must educate everyone about it and ensure female employees are safe.
 Employers should have Internal Complaints Committees (ICCs) to ensure everyone knows the rules.
 However, there are obstacles to overcome, like not knowing enough about the problem or facing social and cultural barriers to reporting.
 Workplaces must face these challenges and treat all employees with respect and dignity.